Find Affordable College Courses

 While working on their Associate Degree, nursing majors at UNM Gallup accumulate an average of around $16,999 in student debt.

 Eastern New Mexico University - Roswell Campus did quite well in this year’s ranking of the most popular places for nursing students to get a associate degree.
 It came in at #8 on the list.
-Located in the town of Roswell, ENMU - Roswell Campus is a public college with a small student population.
+Located in the town of Roswell, ENMU - Roswell Campus is a public school with a small student population.

 Women make up 97% of the nursing majors at the school.